JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 ## Overview

-The following is a brief overview of what's in this repository and how they're setup.
+The following is a brief overview of what's in this repository and how they're configured.

 ### DevContainers

 [DevContainers](https://code.visualstudio.com/docs/remote/containers) are terrific for getting other contributors up and running with little hassle.
 DevContainers takes the headache away from having to setup your development environment and ensures everyone on your team, contributing to the project all have the same setup regardless of their operating system and what dependencies they're missing.

-And because DevContainers are containerised, if anything happens and you need to destroy and recreate your environment, you can with a click of a button!
+Not only that but because DevContainers are containerised (as the name implies), if anything happens and you need to destroy and recreate your environment, you can with a click of a button!

 There are a couple things you need in order to run the DevContainer and they are: